 - Tap on that to Force stop the app.

-Now try updating the app; if the issue persists, you need to clear the cache and data.
+Now try updating the app; if the issue persists, you must clear the cache and data.
+Here are steps to clear the cache and data:

 - Repeat the above steps till #6,